21 FAQs people ask about distance selling and marketing

 19. Are we allowed to send unsolicited mail shots?

-Individual consumers can register with the Mailing Preference Service (MPS) to say that they do not want to receive direct mail from companies with which they do not have an existing relationship.
-Use of the MPS list is not a legal requirement, but direct mail companies, such as mailing list providers and members of the Direct Marketing Association, will screen their mailing lists against it.
+Individual consumers can register with the Mailing Preference Service to say that they do not want to receive direct mail from companies with which they do not have an existing relationship.
+Use of the MPS list is not a legal requirement, but direct mail companies, such as mailing list providers and members of the Data & Marketing Association, will screen their mailing lists against it.

 20. Are we allowed to send unsolicited emails or instant internet messages?

-If you do not have an existing relationship for a similar product, you should not send unsolicited emails or "spam" to consumers.
-You must only send messages if the consumer has previously agreed (for example, by opting-in on your website).
+If you do not have an existing relationship relating to a similar product, you should not send unsolicited emails or "spam" to consumers.
+You must only send messages if the consumer has previously agreed to it (for example, by opting in on your website).

 There is a limited exception where you are allowed to send emails to individuals when the following three conditions are met:

-You can send unsolicited emails to companies, but must include an opt-out so they can say they do not want to receive similar messages in future.
+You can send unsolicited emails to corporate email addresses, but must include an opt-out so they can say they do not want to receive similar messages in future.

 Where you send an email to several recipients, you should also take care to ensure that you do not accidentally disclose other recipients' email addresses.
-This could be a breach of the Data Protection Act's requirement that you keep personal data secure.
+This could be a breach of data protection requirements that you keep personal data secure.

-The same rules apply to using any other form of internet communication such as instant messaging software.
+The same rules apply to using any other form of online communication such as instant messaging.